Best daily deals

 By default, the headphones have a feature called “Smart Pause” enabled, which will automatically pause your music and put the headphones into standby mode when you take them off your head.
 Additionally, you can also tell your headphones to automatically hold any calls you have going on with the same action.
 Finally, you can also alter the level of ANC to your liking, enable Adaptive ANC to automatically adjust it based on your environment, or even define up to 20 geotags to toggle different ANC modes.
 Of course, this all requires some data collection, so weigh how much these features mean to you if you’re squeamish about sharing that sort of thing.

 The Smart Control app is more worth using than most headphone apps.
-It has a lot more granular features and settings than the ones we mentioned above, and they’re pretty useful— stuff like being able to change the level of noise canceling applied, getting firmware updates, or equalizing the sound.
+It has a lot more granular features and settings than the ones we mentioned above, and they’re pretty useful—stuff like being able to change the level of noise canceling applied, get firmware updates, or equalize the sound.
 Though you may be concerned by the level of data collection going on in the background, the truth is that some of the permissions requested are necessary for these features to function.

 How do you control Sennheiser MOMENTUM 4 Wireless?